Establishing a FOD prevention culture within your Airline

 Plan for the long term

 Too much FOD comes from poor housekeeping, ineffective practices, or poorly maintained equipment.
-So everyone who works around the aircraft must be involved in controlling these problems.
+Consequently, everyone who works around the aircraft must help control these problems.
 And that means foreign object debris training.

 FOD Programs are works in progress that require constant attention.
 As a result, every FOD plan needs to be regularly reviewed and updated.

-Your FOD Program will help reduce employee injuries from flying debris as well as save money.
-A clean, organized work environment will also enhance the professional image perceived by your customers and fellow employees.
+Your FOD Program will reduce employee injuries from flying debris and save money.
+A clean, organized work environment also enhances your professional image — as perceived by customers and fellow employees.
 When front-line workers have an active role in the process it shows.

-Workers must acknowledge that FOD Prevention is part of their job; this needs to be incorporated during new hire training and reinforced.
+Workers must acknowledge that FOD Prevention is part of their job.
+Specifically, incorporate this during new hire training and reinforce it continually.
 Following are several key factors in setting up a FOD Program that have proved to be successful.

 Safety Representatives

-For example, dayshift employees may feel that their shift is doing a great job and is effective in helping to create a safe work environment, but afternoon and overnight workers may not feel that their concerns are being addressed, since they rarely see the station safety representative.
+For example, dayshift employees may feel they are doing a great job.
+However, afternoon and overnight workers may feel their concerns go unaddressed.
+They rarely see the station safety representative.

 To establish a safe work culture, ensure there is representation across the board on every shift and on every day.
 This demonstrates that management’s commitment to creating a safe and FOD free work environment is real.